Massage Therapy: Available at all STAR Locations

 How Much Does Massage Therapy Cost?

 As with other STAR services, you need a referral for massage therapy from a doctor, nurse practitioner or chiropractor.
-You can also obtain one from a physical therapist (either at our program or another) when you are there for other care, such as physical therapy after joint replacement.

 Insurance does not typically cover massage therapy directly.
 Our services cost $70 per hour, with payment due at the time of service.